© Can Stock Photo Inc. /alexskopje

 Expired Protein Powder

 Expired protein is probably the most common of all supplements in the industry, the bigger container you buy the better deal you get per pound.
 From my personal experience when I buy protein powder, I usually get sick of the same flavor every day, I will open up to three different tubs and one ends up in the back of my supplement cupboard, and before I know it it’s expired.
 I recently found a tub Rivalus Native 100 that expired in November and I only have 6 scoops gone out of it.
-I will certainly use it until it is gone, I’ll just add a little more than a full scoop to make sure I’m getting all my protein needs.
+I certainly fined the tub, I just added a little more than a full scoop to make sure I was still getting all my protein needs.

 Protein powder is a dry product so if it is stored properly there is little chance that bacteria will grow or cause it to spoil.
 Protein can be good for up to a year passed it sell by date.
 Always do a small smell taste with a spoonful or two of protein in water to ensure nothing smells bad or taste rancid before mixing a large smoothie or meal replacement.
 If you pass that test, then you are good to go!